turingschool/backend-curriculum-site/module1/lessons/debugging_techniques.md

 When we use the stack trace, we start at the top and work our way down.
 In this case, we start at `hobbit.rb:18` to see the line where the error occurred.
 The error was `undefined method '>=' for nil:NilClass`.
 Looking at that line of code, we can see that the variable `@age` was misspelled, causing it to be `nil`.
 Fixing the spelling resolves the error.

+If we didn't find an error in the `play` method, we could take another step back into the `adult?` method to see if we can find an error there.

 When reading a stack trace, you should ignore references to code that you didn't write.
 For instance, run the `unicorn_test.rb` file and you will see this output:

 ```